Publication Policy

 - Safeguard the editorial independence of decision-making.

-- Maintain and improve journal quality and policies.
+- Maintain and improve journal quality and policies (publication, peer review, ethics, data protection).

-- Preserve authors’ intellectual property rights and protect against unethical conduct.
+- Preserve authors’ intellectual property rights and protect against unethical conduct (plagiarism, citation manipulation).

-- Provide clear Guidelines for Authors and Guidelines for Reviewers.
+- Provide and maintain clear Guidelines for Authors and Guidelines for Reviewers.

-- Keep complete editorial records in electronic form.
+- Keep complete editorial records for each submission in electronic form.

 Responsibilities of the Editorial Board and Editors

-- Evaluate manuscripts for originality, clarity, and scientific rigor.
+- Evaluate manuscripts for originality, contribution to the field, clarity, methodological soundness, validity, and reliability.

-- Select qualified reviewers without conflicts of interest.
+- Select reviewers/handling editors with appropriate expertise and without conflicts of interest.

-- Correct the literature when errors are identified.
+- Correct the literature when errors or misleading statements are identified (corrections, expressions of concern, retractions).

 Responsibilities of Reviewers